Renormalised 3-point functions of stress tensors and conserved currents in CFT: Appendices

 This extra factor of $(d-2)$ ensures the second term in \eqref{2pt2dctcontr} is finite as $\ep\rightarrow 0$, even though the corresponding tensor structure is nonvanishing.
 If we choose the counterterm coefficient as minus that of the regulated 2-point function,

 the transverse-traceless first term of the counterterm contribution \eqref{2pt2dctcontr} now cancels the regulated 2-point function \eqref{2pt2dttreg}.
 In the limit $\ep\rightarrow 0$, we obtain

 This renormalised correlator is independent of the renormalisation scale, as we expect for a type A anomaly.
 Let us emphasise once again that both the counterterm contribution and the regulated 2-point function are each {\it individually} finite in the limit as $\ep\rightarrow 0$.
-Our introduction of the counterterm is simply a convenient device for evaluating this limit: rather than evaluating the antisymmetrisations in $d=2+2\ep$, which is rather awkward \cite{Collins}, we simply cancel them against one another.
+Our introduction of the counterterm is simply a convenient device for evaluating this limit: rather than attempting to evaluate the antisymmetrised terms in $d=2+2\ep$, we simply cancel them against one another.
+An alternative prescription is given below.

-Instead of introducing this counterterm, an alternative way to define the limit $\ep\rightarrow 0$ is simply to replace all tensorial structures with their $d=2$ equivalents, while keeping all scalar coefficients in $d=2+2\ep$.
-This procedure is discussed for the 2-point function in \cite{Deser:1993yx}.
-One could take a similar approach to understand the Euler anomaly for the stress tensor 3-point function in four dimensions.
-In section \ref{sec:Eulerdeg}, however, we find it easier to proceed as discussed above, by introducing a finite counterterm to remove the antisymmetrised term.